• Home

 Then two hours shooting and processing a “Reto” image of my godson wearing Ray-Ban Aviators for the Tom Cruise Top Gun look.

 Production of the above image was hard for me a I have like experience using off-camera lights.
 This was shot with my little Godox TT350 speedlite, illuminating a small white umbrella on a Manfrotto stand.
 The TT350 wasn’t really up to the job and I had to increase the ISO to 800 to get enough exposure.
-My bigger flashes doesn’t work off-camera.
+My bigger flash doesn’t work off-camera.
 See my kit.

 5 January 2018